btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ## Introduction

-Payjoin is a generic term for any privacy mechanism where a merchant can protect his own privacy and the privacy of his customers by mixing his own UTXOs within the payment of the customer.
+Payjoin is a generic term for any privacy mechanism where merchants can protect their own and the privacy of their customers by mixing merchant's UTXOs with customer's payment.

 This has two purposes:
 * It protects the sender by fighting against one of the biggest heuristic used by privacy invading technology: No longer can it be assumed that all the inputs in a transaction belongs to the same entity
-* It allows the receiver to consolidate his UTXOs and [to batch](#batching) his own payments to economize on-chain fee.
+* It allows the receiver to consolidate UTXOs and [batch](#batching) his own payments to economize on-chain fee.

 [Bustapay (BIP79)](https://github.com/bitcoin/bips/blob/master/bip-0079.mediawiki) is a specification of such mechanism and has been the first attempt to properly standardize it.

 However, we identified some issues in the Bustapay specification, so we needed to deviate from it.

-This document attempts at describing the protocol BTCPayServer is using, along with our implementation choices and rational behind all of them.
+This document attempts at describing the protocol BTCPay Server is using, along with our implementation choices and rational behind all of them.

-Not only the will allow additional wallets to interoperate with us more easily, but this provide a way to get feedback from the community of things we may have overlooked.
+Not only the will allow additional wallets to interoperate with us more easily, but this provides a way to get feedback from the community of things we may have overlooked.
 We may submit this protocol as a Bitcoin Improvement Proposal once we are confident nothing is missing.

 ## In a nutshell

 We are using the same one step process as [bustapay (BIP79)](https://github.com/bitcoin/bips/blob/master/bip-0079.mediawiki), where the sender is creating a PSBT (or transaction) called the `original transaction`, which is a valid payment which can be broadcasted by the receiver as-is if the payjoin fails.

-If a payjoin is possible, the receiver send back a `payjoin transaction proposal` which represent a transaction or PSBT signed by the receiver.
-Such proposal include additional inputs or outputs from the receiver.
+If a payjoin is possible, the receiver sends back a `payjoin transaction proposal` which represents a transaction or PSBT signed by the receiver.
+Such proposal includes additional inputs or outputs from the receiver.

 The sender validates this `payjoin transaction proposal`, sign it and broadcast the resulting valid `payjoin transaction`.